 A big first step of securing your home and/or business with a monitored Alarm Engineering security system.
-Professional installation, 24/7 monitoring and the deterrence factor of yard signs/decals significantly reduce your likelihood of a break in, according to a Rutgers study.
+Professional installation, 24/7 monitoring and the deterrence factor of yard signs/decals significantly reduce your likelihood of a break in, according to a recent Rutgers study.

 Here are 10 other things you can do now to continue to dissuade a burglar from choosing your home:

 - More lighting.
 Burglars love dark corners and crevices.
 Increasing lighting around your property may convince a burglar to move on.
 Automatic light schedules in your home can also make your home looked lived in when you’re away.